First-order methods almost always avoid saddle points: the case of vanishing step-sizes: Preliminaries

 \section{Preliminaries}

 In this section we provide all necessary definitions that will be needed for the rest of the paper. \begin{definition}[Time (non)-homogeneous] We call a dynamical system $x_{k+1} = g(x_k)$ as time homogeneous since $g$ does not on step $k$.
-Furthermore, we call a dynamical system $x_{k+1} = g(k,x_k)$ time non-homogeneous as $g$ depends on $k$. \end{definition} \begin{definition}[Critical point] Given a $C^2$ (twice continuously differentiable) function $f: \mathbb{X} \to \mathbb{R}$ where $\mathbb{X}$ is an open, convex subset of $\mathbb{R}^d$, the following definitions are provided for completeness. \begin{enumerate} \item A point $\vec{x}^*$ is a critical point of $f$ if $\nabla f(\vec{x}^*)=0$. \item A critical point is a local minimum if there is a neighborhood $U$ around $\vec{x}^*$ such that $f(\vec{x}^*)\le f(\vec{x})$ for all $\vec{x}\in U$, and a local maximum if $f(\vec{x}^*)\ge f(\vec{x})$. \item A critical point is a saddle point if for all neighborhoods $U$ around $\vec{x}^*$, there are $\vec{x},\vec{y}\in U$ such that $f(\vec{x})\le f(\vec{x}^*)\le f(\vec{y})$. \item A critical point $\vec{x}^*$ is isolated if there is a neighborhood $U$ around $\vec{x}^*$, and $\vec{x}^*$ is the only critical point in $U$. \end{enumerate} \end{definition} This paper will focus on saddle points that have directions of strictly negative curvature, that is the concept of strict saddle. \begin{definition}[Strict Saddle] A critical point $\vec{x}^*$ of $f$ is a strict saddle if $\lambda_{\min}(\nabla^2 f(\vec{x}^*))<0$ (minimum eigenvalue of the Hessian computed at the critical point is negative). \end{definition}
+Furthermore, we call a dynamical system $x_{k+1} = g(k,x_k)$ time non-homogeneous as $g$ depends on $k$. \end{definition} \begin{definition}[Critical point] Given a $C^2$ (twice continuously differentiable) function $f: \mathbb{X} \to \mathbb{R}$ where $\mathbb{X}$ is an open, convex subset of $\mathbb{R}^d$, the following definitions are provided for completeness. \begin{enumerate} \item A point $\vec{x}^*$ is a critical point of $f$ if $\nabla f(\vec{x}^*)=0$. \item A critical point is a local minimum if there is a neighborhood $U$ around $\vec{x}^*$ such that $f(\vec{x}^*)\le f(\vec{x})$ for all $\vec{x}\in U$, and a local maximum if $f(\vec{x}^*)\ge f(\vec{x})$. \item A critical point is a saddle point if for all neighborhoods $U$ around $\vec{x}^*$, there are $\vec{x},\vec{y}\in U$ such that $f(\vec{x})\le f(\vec{x}^*)\le f(\vec{y})$. \item A critical point $\vec{x}^*$ is isolated if there is a neighborhood $U$ around $\vec{x}^*$, and $\vec{x}^*$ is the only critical point in $U$. \end{enumerate} \end{definition} This paper will focus on saddle points that have directions of strictly negative curvature, that is the concept of strict saddle.
+We also assume that the Hessian matrix of the objective function $f$ is invertible. \begin{definition}[Strict Saddle] A critical point $\vec{x}^*$ of $f$ is a strict saddle if $\lambda_{\min}(\nabla^2 f(\vec{x}^*))<0$ (minimum eigenvalue of the Hessian computed at the critical point is negative). \end{definition}

 Let $\mathcal{X}^*$ be the set of strict saddle points of function $f$ and we follow the Definition 2 of \cite{LPP} for the global stable set of $\mathcal{X}^*$.

 \begin{definition}[Global Stable Set and fixed points] Given a dynamical system (e.g., gradient descent $\vec{x}_{k+1} = \vec{x}_k - \alpha_k \nabla f(\vec{x}_k)$) the global stable set $W^s(\mathcal{X}^*)$ of $\mathcal{X}^*$ is the set of initial conditions where the sequence $\vec{x}_k$ converges to a strict saddle.
 This is defined as: